marchdev-tk/mdcharts/README.md

 * `debugMode` - whether debug mode is enabled or not, defaults to `false`.
 * `selectionEnabled` - whether interactive section selection is enabled or not, defaults to `true`.
 * `behavior` - how this chart should behave during hit testing, defaults to `HitTestBehavior.deferToChild`.
+* `runInitialAnimation` - whether to show initial selection animation or not, defaults to `false`.

 #### Style